Khloe Kardashian & Tristan Thompson Could Get Back Together, Per ‘HL’

 “Khloe is not looking anywhere for another guy because she’s still hung up with [Tristan] and has so many mixed emotions with Tristan.
 As much as it pains her to say it, she still loves Tristan.
 He is the father of her child and she will be involved with him the rest of her life, so it’s hard to get over him when she knows she will continue to see him over and over and over again,” the source added.

-Khloe Kardashian’s friends are said to be helping her get through the difficult time, but the reality star is reportedly struggling leaving her pals convinced that she could end up giving Tristan Thompson yet another chance.
+Khloe Kardashian’s friends are said to be helping her get through the difficult time, but the reality star is reportedly struggling enough to leave her pals convinced that she could end up giving Tristan Thompson yet another chance.

 Khloe and Tristan began dating in late 2016, and their relationship was rocked when Thompson was busted cheating on Kardashian in April 2018.
 Photos and videos of the basketball player kissing and touching other women surfaced online just days before his pregnant girlfriend gave birth to their daughter, True.